thewtex/thesis/visualsonics_appendix/visualsonics_appendix.rst

-Data collection is well integrated into the user interface of the machine, but buffer limits on the A/D card limit the length of acquisition to a subset of the field of view, |vs_digital_rf|.
+Data collection is well integrated into the user interface of the machine, but buffer limits on the A/D card limit the length of acquisition to a subset of the field of view, as illustrated in |vs_digital_rf|.
 When data files are exported in *RAW* format, two files are saved for each acquisition.
-A file with the *.rdb* extension is a binary format file.
-This *.rdb* contains three images in sequence in sequence: two image of the ROI selected in the scout window followed by the RF data.
+A file with the *.rdb* extension denotes a binary format file.
+This *.rdb* contains three images in sequence: two image of the ROI selected in the scout window followed by the RF data.
 Regardless of whether the 3D acquisition occurs, the ROI images are always 2D images.
 These images contain the content found in the system preview of the scan ROI before scan conversion.
-First is a B-Mode image in two byte unsigned integer format written sequentially in A-lines.
+The first image is a B-Mode images in two byte unsigned integer format written sequentially in an A-line format.
 All binary data is in *Little Endian* format, i.e. the least significant byte (LSB) precedes the most significant byte (MSB).
-A saturation image with the same size as the B-Mode images follows.
-The saturation image is again in two-byte unsigned integer format, but the content is boolean; a non-zero sample indicates that the digitizer was saturated at that datum.
+A saturation image with the same size as the B-Mode image follows.
+The saturation image is again in two-byte unsigned integer format, but the content is Boolean; a non-zero sample indicates that the digitizer was saturated at that datum.
 The ROI data is followed by RF data in the acquired volume of interest.
 Unlike the ROI images, the RF data is in a two-byte signed integer format.
 The RF data is written sequentially by samples within an A-line, followed by A-lines within a frame, followed by the frame in the volume.
 There is more than one pulse-echo data segment saved for each A-line.
-To allow signal averaging with the transducer fixed in a given position, an average A-line signal is save followed by the individual pulse-echo contents.
-For the beta 3D Digital-RF acquisition software available, though, only a single pulse-echo acquisition is possible per A-line when in 3D mode.
-Information on the number of A-lines, averaged signals, etc. required to read, analyze, and scan convert the binary data must be extracted from the metadata header file.
+To allow signal averaging with the transducer fixed in a given position, an average A-line signal is saved followed by the individual pulse-echo signals.
+For the beta 3D Digital-RF acquisition software, only a single pulse-echo acquisition is possible per A-line when in 3D mode.
+Information on the number of A-lines, averaged number of signals, etc. that are required to read, analyze, and scan convert the binary data must be extracted from the metadata header file.

 Each *.rdb* binary file has a *.rdi* metadata header file associated with it.
 This file has three sections, Image Info, Image Data, and Image Parameters.
 The